wlmb/wlmb.github.io/_posts/2021-09-03-Orthogonalization.md

 Unfortunately, there was no speed increase compared with the pure `PERL/PDL` code!
 Nevertheless, it may be threaded over additional dimensions if desired, with no additional work.
+However, this approach depends on PDL threading in ascending order of the index.
+Thus I worry that it will fail if the calculation is inadvertently parallelized, probably using PDL::ParallelCPU.
+I tried to test this, but I was unable to convince PDL to split my code into parallel threads.

 # Conclusion

-The winner so far is still the QR factorization, but the PDL::PP code is as good as the modified PDL Gram Schmidt algorithm and is about 5 times faster for the 1000x1000 orthogonalization (I don't know why the orthogonality is close but not identical).
-It would be useful to be able to call `PERL,PDL` code from `PDL::PP` code to implement more complex inner products, but I guess it won't be too easy.
+The winner so far is still the QR factorization, but the Inline::Pdlpp code is as good as the modified PDL Gram Schmidt algorithm and is about 5 times faster for the 1000x1000 orthogonalization (I don't know why the orthogonality is close but not identical).
+It would be useful to be able to call `PERL,PDL` code from `Inline::Pdlpp` code to implement more complex inner products, but I guess it won't be too easy.
 The `thread_define` solution has the advantage that it can accomodate a generalized inner products, and it can be threaded over additional